menu icon

 Jump to Recipe

-Side view of cut meatloaf with oats on top of parchment.
+Side view of cut meatloaf with oats and glaze on parchment paper.

 Do oats work the same as breadcrumbs in meatloaf

-Oats also have the added advantage of being healthier than traditional breadcrumbs.
-They have less calories and more fibre than breadcrumbs, which makes them ideal to use in a healthier meatloaf.
+Oats also have the added advantage of being more nutritious than traditional breadcrumbs.
+They have less calories and more fibre than breadcrumbs, making this meatloaf healthier than most classic meatloaf recipes.

 Meatloaf with oats ingredients and substitutions